For definitions of typical museum staff positions, see Staff.

 Traveling exhibitions are organized by a museum and then toured to other museums.
 There are several motives for organizing a traveling exhibition including income from touring fees, creating more recognition and prestige for the organizing museum, and making artworks accessible to the public while the organizing museum is closed during constriction activity.

-Wall panels are blocks of didactic text explaining an exhibition that are placed on the walls of a gallery room, or rooms, containing the exhibition.
+Wall panels, also named didactic wall panels, are blocks of didactic text explaining an exhibition that are placed on the walls of a gallery room, or rooms, containing the exhibition.
 Resource Library includes wall panel texts in some articles concerning exhibitions.
-If you are interested in reading wall panel texts from an exhibition covered by Resource Library, go to its search box and type in exhibition title keywords combined with the phase "wall panel".
+If you are interested in reading wall panel texts from an exhibition covered by Resource Library, conduct an advanced search typing exhibition title keywords combined with the phase "wall panel".

 The Museum Association of New York Web site contained in 2003 the page "Standards and Best Practices for Museums and Historical Societies Receiving Absolute Charters in New York State and Resource List" listing in Part VII "Useful Definitions" 25 terms.
 Same of the definitions here are derived from the MANY definitions.